viasky657/GoogleCollabFiles/README.md

-Ada AI is capable of accepting user input and storing token memory using Zep Memory.
-The AI can create images for the user by interfacing with the Stable Diffusion Cascade API.
-In addition, Ada can interface with the Google Serper API as an AI agent and allow it to search the internet for answers to questions.
-The goal was to create all of these functions with the least amount of memory requirements.
-Ada was also trained on TensorRT-LLM to speed up its processing time.
-Ada can also respond to the user with an elevenlabs voice if the user chooses this option.
+Ada AI is capable of accepting user prompts within a quick amount of time due to the optimization of the Tensor-RT Engine.
+The goal was to create a high-functioning AI with the least amount of memory requirements.
+Ada was trained on TensorRT-LLM to speed up its processing time.
 Here is the steps of how to set-up this file to run:

 ####################################################